Nyron

 • Includes author information and commit links

-• Creates a new nyron-release tag (only without -n flag) - This tag is created AFTER the release and marks the boundary for the NEXT release, not the current one
+• Creates a new nyron-release tag (only without --use-existing-tag) - This tag is created after publishing and marks the boundary for the next release

 Tag Creation Behavior

-• Without -n flag: Creates a new nyron-release tag AFTER the release is published.
-This tag marks where the NEXT release will start from.
+• Without --use-existing-tag: Creates a new Nyron release tag after publishing.
+This marks where the next release will start from.

-• With -n flag: Does NOT create a new tag.
-Uses the existing tag you pushed with push-tag command.
+• With --use-existing-tag: Does not create a new tag.
+Uses the tag you already pushed.

 • Dry-run mode: Does NOT create a tag (or release), only previews what would be created.